deathworlders/online/content/books/deathworlders/chapter-46-hellfall.md

 They had it, they *had* it!
 He could feel it in his gritted teeth.
 As the Whitecrests redeployed up the right flank they had their tricky little gizmos ready for if it went that way.
 If it tried to go down the middle it’d run right into the HEAT and Costello was pretty sure it *wouldn’t* stand up to a serious volley of penetrator rounds.

-And if it went left, there was Moho waiting for it with his Javelin.
+And if it went left, there was MOHO waiting for it with his Javelin.

 It went left.